 Ingestion of substances such as glycyrrhizin (present in natural licorice and used in the manufacture of chewing tobacco), which inhibits the enzyme 11 beta-hydroxysteroid dehydrogenase (11β-HSDH), preventing the conversion of cortisol, which has some mineralocorticoid activity, to cortisone, which does not, resulting in high circulating concentrations of cortisol and renal potassium wasting.

 Liddle syndrome Liddle Syndrome Liddle syndrome is a rare hereditary disorder involving increased activity of the epithelial sodium channel (ENaC), which causes the kidneys to excrete potassium but retain too much sodium and... read more , a rare autosomal dominant disorder caused by unrestrained sodium reabsorption in the distal nephron due to one of several mutations found in genes encoding for epithelial sodium channel subunits.
-Inappropriately high reabsorption of sodium results in both severe hypertension and renal potassium wasting, resulting in hypokalemia.
+Inappropriately high reabsorption of sodium results in both severe hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
+Hypertension with no known cause (primary; formerly, essential... read more and renal potassium wasting, resulting in hypokalemia.

 Renal potassium wasting can also be caused by numerous congenital and acquired renal tubular diseases, such as the renal tubular acidoses Renal Tubular Acidosis Renal tubular acidosis (RTA) is acidosis and electrolyte disturbances due to impaired renal hydrogen ion excretion (type 1), impaired bicarbonate resorption (type 2), or abnormal aldosterone... read more and Fanconi syndrome Fanconi Syndrome Fanconi syndrome consists of multiple defects in renal proximal tubular reabsorption, causing glucosuria, phosphaturia, generalized aminoaciduria, and bicarbonate wasting.
 It may be hereditary... read more , an unusual syndrome resulting in renal wasting of potassium, glucose, phosphate, uric acid, and amino acids.

-Hypomagnesemia Hypomagnesemia Hypomagnesemia is serum magnesium concentration 1.8 mg/dL ( 0.70 mmol/L).
-Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or drugs such... read more is a common correlate of hypokalemia.
+Hypomagnesemia Hypomagnesemia Hypomagnesemia is serum magnesium concentration < 1.8 mg/dL (< 0.70 mmol/L).
+Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or medications... read more is a common correlate of hypokalemia.
 Much of this correlation is attributable to common causes (ie, diuretics, diarrhea), but hypomagnesemia itself may also result in increased renal potassium losses.

-Diuretics are by far the most commonly used drugs that cause hypokalemia.
+Diuretics are by far the most commonly used medications that cause hypokalemia.
 Potassium-wasting diuretics that block sodium reabsorption proximal to the distal nephron include

 By inducing diarrhea, laxatives, especially when abused, can cause hypokalemia.
-Surreptitious diuretic or laxative use or both is a frequent cause of persistent hypokalemia, particularly among patients preoccupied with weight loss and among health care practitioners with access to prescription drugs.
+Surreptitious use of diuretics or laxatives or both is a frequent cause of persistent hypokalemia, particularly among patients preoccupied with weight loss and among health care professionals with access to prescription medications.

 Antipseudomonal penicillins (eg, carbenicillin)